-COLUMBIA HILLS STATE PARK
+COLUMBIA HILLS HISTORICAL STATE PARK

 The Butte and the surrounding Columbia River channel were carved out of basalt rock by floods following the last ice age.
 For information on the floods, visit Sun Lakes State Park and the Dry Falls Interpretive Center.